 Violet Vines Marshman Centre for Rural Health Research partnership funding

-Round Three Funding Applications - Now Closed
+Round Four Applications - Now Open

-The VVMCRHR funding stream supports short-term projects that directly improve the health or well-being of people living in rural and remote locations.
+The funding stream supports short-term projects that directly improve the health or well-being of people living in rural and remote locations.
 This means that the number of people benefitting and the extent of benefit, as a direct result of the project, is an important consideration in project assessment.

 Proposals must align with the aims and philosophy of the Violet Vines Marshman Centre for Rural Health Research: to improve the health and wellbeing of rural people.
-Through measuring the benefits delivered, projects should promote understanding of good practice for delivery of research results into communities.
+Through measuring the benefits delivered, projects should promote understanding of good practice for the delivery of research results into communities.

 Funding is available to organisations, community groups or entities including, but not limited to, health and social services, councils, schools, maternal and child health centres and other community groups.
 The funds are not intended to replace normal recurrent expenditures and applicants should explain the additional benefits that flow directly to their communities from their proposals.